rak95268/NBA-Statistics-App/meta/DEADLINE.md

 > If you could start the project over from scratch, what do
 > you think might do differently and why?

-    If I could start the project over from scratch, I'd come up with a much simpler idea.
-This project took genuinely forever, and unfortunately during my working progress I was dealing with loss in my family which made working on it that much more challenging.
+    If I could start the project over from scratch, I'd first draw out a plan of action.
+While working on this project, I went through 3 different ideas before finally getting to this one.
+This project took genuinely forever, and unfortunately during my working progress I was dealing with loss in my family which made working on it even more challenging.